WSBS (AM)

 WSBS (860 kHz) is a commercial AM radio station in Great Barrington, Massachusetts.
-It is owned by Townsquare Media and has a full service adult contemporary radio format, mixed with local news, talk and sports.
+It is owned by Townsquare Media and has a full-service classic hits radio format, mixed with local news, talk and sports.
 World and national news is supplied by ABC News Radio.
 WSBS is an affiliate of the Boston Red Sox Radio Network.

 By day, WSBS transmits with 2,700 watts, but because 860 AM is a clear channel frequency reserved for Class A CJBC Toronto, WSBS must reduce power at night to four watts to avoid interference.
 It uses a directional antenna at all times.

 History

 The station was first licensed in 1949 as WNAW in North Adams, Massachusetts.
 In 1956, it moved to Great Barrington as WSBS; this incarnation first signed on December 24, 1956.
 For most of its history, WSBS was a daytimer, required to go off the air at sunset.
+In the late '80s, it was authorized to broadcast at 3.9 watts during non-daylight hours.
 Through the 1950s, 1960s, 1970s and 1980s, WSBS broadcast a middle of the road format, with local news and sports prominent on its schedule.
 By the 1990s, the music had moved to an adult contemporary playlist.